Dishonored: Development

 Deus Ex designer Harvey Smith (pictured in 2007) served as one of Dishonoreds two creative directors.

 Bethesda Softworks first announced Dishonored as a first-person, stealth, action-adventure game for Microsoft Windows, PlayStation 3, and Xbox 360 platforms on 7 July 2011.
-Dishonored is the first Arkane Studios game Bethesda published after Bethesda parent ZeniMax Media bought Arkane in August 2010.
+Dishonored is the first Arkane Studios game Bethesda published after its parent company ZeniMax Media bought Arkane in August 2010.
 Arkane Studios founder Raphaël Colantonio and Deus Ex developer Harvey Smith were the game's creative directors, and Deus Ex designer Ricardo Bare was its lead technical designer.
 Visual design director Viktor Antonov, who designed Half-Life 2s City 17, and art director Sebastien Mitton led the art team.
 Smith, Colantonio, Antonov, and Mitton spent three years in pre-production.
 Bethesda approached Arkane and asked them to develop a new game and a new intellectual property.
 The team already had ideas for developing a similar game, but until Bethesda approached them, Arkane had no specific ideas.
 Mitton contacted Antonov in May 2009 to ask for his help to establish an artistic identity for a new intellectual property.
 The full Arkane team—including their offices in Lyon, France, and Austin, Texas—worked on the game.

 The game supports a different interface for Microsoft Windows users to that for the console versions, and also supports the use of Xbox 360 controllers on Windows PCs.
 Smith described the team's philosophy of allowing its developers who are passionate about a particular release platform to develop software for it; those passionate about PC will work on developing that interface, while Xbox 360 aficionados were allowed to develop the Achievements for that platform.
 Dishonored was officially released to manufacturing on 28 September 2012.